MobilityData/awesome-transit/README.md

 - [gtfs-rt-dump](https://github.com/kurtraschke/gtfs-rt-dump) - Converts protocol buffer format to plain text for easy viewing of a GTFS-realtime feed in plain text (for debugging purposes)
 - [GTFS-realtime Munin Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-munin-plugin) - Provides a [Munin](http://munin-monitoring.org/) plugin for logging information about a GTFS-realtime feed.
 - [GTFS-realtime Nagio Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-nagios-plugin) - Provides a [Nagios](https://www.nagios.org/) plugin for monitoring a GTFS-realtime feed
+- [GTFS-realtime-test-service](https://github.com/CUTR-at-USF/gtfs-realtime-test-service) - A tool for mocking GTFS-realtime feed content (e.g., for use in testing a GTFS-realtime consuming application)

 ### SIRI